3D scanning solutions

 Decorative plate

-Decorative plate • Space Spider
+Decorative plate • Spider II

 Even though this plate has a thin and narrow edge, Artec Spider scanned it with ease, using the texture of the background.